FanvidDB/FanvidDB.bundle/README.md

 ## Troubleshooting (Mac)

-Assuming you are developing on a machine that is also running plex media server, you can find the latest [logs](https://support.plex.tv/articles/200250417-plex-media-server-log-files/) at `~/Library/Logs/Plex Media Server/PMS Plugin Logs/com.fanviddb.agents.fanvids.log`
+Assuming you are developing on a machine that is also running plex media server, you can find the latest [logs](https://support.plex.tv/articles/200250417-plex-media-server-log-files/) at `~/Library/Logs/Plex Media Server/`

+Plex has nested layers of services that call each other, and each have separate logs.
+You may need to investigate all the following logs to find relevant errors if something isn't working right (from innermost layer to outermost):

+- `PMS Plugin Logs/com.fanviddb.agents.fanvids.log`
+- `com.plexapp.system.log`
+- `Plex Media Server.log`